FormBold/examples/README.md

-# FormBold API examples for different framework and libraries
+# FormBold examples for different framework and libraries

 FormBold provides free form API that works with all frameworks, libraries, and platforms.
 This repository contains ready to use code examples and usage of FormBold API with various tech stacks such as - React, HTML, Vue, and Gatsby, etc.